Session Description & Materials

 Jae Won Kim Sung Kyun Kwan University

-4 1-2A Crypto Currency Cryptocurrency: Legal Frameworks, Regulatory Challenges, and Best Practices This panel discussion, featuring attorneys specializing in cryptocurrency and digital assets, will examine the evolving global legal landscape of virtual currencies by 2025.
+Cryptocurrency Cryptocurrency: Legal Frameworks, Regulatory Challenges, and Best Practices This panel discussion, featuring attorneys specializing in cryptocurrency and digital assets, will examine the evolving global legal landscape of virtual currencies by 2025.
 Through in-depth discussions on complex regulatory challenges, enforcement trends, and best practices in cross-border transactions, panelists will provide practical guidance for in-house counsel and law firm practitioners.
 Attendees will gain critical insights into shaping robust compliance strategies and effectively advising clients in a rapidly transforming market.
-Oh Hoon Kwon
+Oh Hoon Kwon Cha & Kwon

 Minyeong Park Sedam Law